abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Examples

-[[TODO: script up generation of all samples - it's not unlikely we mucked up somewhere below when generating 'em partly-manually;-)]]
+[[TODO: script up generation of all samples - it's not unlikely we mucked up somewhere below when generating 'em partly-manually;-) This is unchanged since draft-01 so the rdbd-tag values don't match the above.
+We'll fix that when we script up the sample generation properly.]]

 ## Sample Unsigned RDBD RR